NEW Catalog Terminology

 Products cannot be deleted, but they can be archived.
 Archiving a product prevents new subscriptions from being created with that product, whether through signup or migration.
 However, existing subscriptions will continue as usual with the archived product unless they are changed or migrated to a different product.

 You cannot archive a product if there are any pending delayed changes for it.
-If you receive an error when trying to archive a product, you can find the pending changes by running a subscriptions export and looking at the next_product_id
+If you receive an error when trying to archive a product, you can find the pending changes by running a subscriptions export and looking at the next_product_id column.

 For more information on the process, refer to the articles on archiving components and coupons.